-What are Their Needs?
+What Are Their Needs?

-The Iranian Arabs have great spiritual needs.
+Iranian Arabs have great spiritual needs.
 Their country is completely closed to the Gospel.
 No form of Christian witness is allowed, and Muslim converts to Christianity are mercilessly persecuted.
 Few foreigners and virtually no Christians are allowed to enter Iran.
-Consequently, there are very few Christians among the Iranian Arabs.
+Consequently, there are few Christians among the Iranian Arabs.
 Almost no Christian materials are available in either of their dialects.
 Prayer and intercession are the keys to breaking bondages in their lives so they will be open to the message of the Gospel.

-* Ask God to raise up prayer teams who will begin breaking up the soil through worship and intercession.
+Ask God to raise up prayer teams who will begin breaking up the soil through worship and intercession.

-* Pray that Iranian Arabs would see the Jesus film and hear Christian radio.
+Pray that Iranian Arabs would see the Jesus film and hear Christian radio.

-* Ask the Lord to give favor and boldness to Christian businessmen who work with Iranian Arab businessmen.
+Ask the Lord to give favor and boldness to Christian businessmen who work with Iranian Arab businessmen.